 The electronic sample pad offers two external dual-trigger inputs for additional pads.
 The SPD-SX also comes with over 900 drum and percussion sounds.
-This electronic drum pad has an amazing feel.
+The instrument has an amazing feel.
 The velocity sensitive rubber pads have excellent rebound and durability.

 On the back, we have two USB ports: one for importing samples and one for connecting to your computer.
 You can use your computer to import samples to the electronic drum pad.